sschnug/pyMIQP/README.md

 # pyMIQP
-This is a **Mixed Integer Quadratic Programming** solver for python.
+This is a **Mixed Integer Quadratic Programming** solver for python exploiting sparsity.

-Internally it uses [CoinOR](https://www.coin-or.org/)'s general MINLP-solver [bonmin](https://www.coin-or.org/Bonmin/) (which uses other CoinOR projects like [Cbc](https://projects.coin-or.org/Cbc) and [Ipopt](https://projects.coin-or.org/Ipopt)) and prepares the necessary internals tuned for instances of Quadratic Programming (automatic calculation of NLP-like specification-components like gradients/jacobians).
+Internally it uses [CoinOR](https://www.coin-or.org/)'s general MINLP-solver [Bonmin](https://www.coin-or.org/Bonmin/) (which uses other CoinOR projects like [Cbc](https://projects.coin-or.org/Cbc) and [Ipopt](https://projects.coin-or.org/Ipopt)) and prepares the necessary internals tuned for instances of Quadratic Programming like structure- and function-definitions including Jacobian / Hessian of the Lagrangian information).

 In general, Bonmin tackles MINLP (Mixed Integer NonLinear Programming) problems which is more general than MIQP (Mixed Integer Quadratic Programming) problems,